QCrypt/qcrypt-website/content/2025/attend/how-to-book.md

 ### Booking

-If your institution is covering your stay, please send an email to **BOTH tanligin.mts@mangrovetree.cn AND res.mts@mangrovetree.cn.**
+If your institution is covering your stay, please send an email to **BOTH tanliqin.mts@mangrovetree.cn AND res.mts@mangrovetree.cn.**

 You should include the following details in your email:

 -   Full Name
--   Institution Name
 -   Check-in & Check-out Dates
 -   Room Preference

-We have provided a {{< button-link label="TEMPLATE" url="/files/2025/QCrypt2025_Meeting_Room_booking.xlsx" icon="link" target="_blank">}} for your convenience.
-Simply fill in the required information and send it as an attachment.
+-   Company Name
+-   HQ Address
+-   Tax ID

 You will receive a confirmation once the booking is processed.

 ### Cancellation

 The hotel support online cancellation.
-If you need to modify or cancel your reservation, please send an email to **BOTH tanligin.mts@mangrovetree.cn AND res.mts@mangrovetree.cn.**
+If you need to modify or cancel your reservation, please send an email to **BOTH tanliqin.mts@mangrovetree.cn AND res.mts@mangrovetree.cn.**

 **Please note that any applicable taxes and service fees related to cancellation will be borne by the guest.**